Tom Kha Gai on your table in 30 minutes!

 - Thai red curry paste: can be found in the Asian section of any grocery store.
 The premade paste is comprised of finely ground coriander, peppercorns, Kaffir lime leaves, lemongrass, galangal, lime leaves, cilantro, shallot, garlic, and fresh chiles – all combined for you for dynamic flavor.

 - red pepper flakes: add 1/4-1/2 teaspoon depending on how spicy you want your soup.
 You can always add more later.

 - garlic: I use 5 garlic cloves but you may use more or less depending on your garlic love.

 - chicken: I use chicken thighs because they are inherently more juicy but you are welcome to use chicken breasts if you prefer.
 Cut the chicken into thin strips so it soaks up all the flavor.
 The chicken is easier to cut if partially frozen.

-- chicken stock: chicken stock has more flavor than chicken broth but you may substitute broth if it’s all you have on hand
+- chicken stock: has more flavor than chicken broth but you may substitute broth if it’s all you have on hand.

-- bay leaves: bay leaves are used in combination with other ingredients to mimic fresh kaffir lime leaves which are hard to come by
+- bay leaves: are used in combination with other ingredients to mimic fresh kaffir lime leaves which can be hard to come by without a special trip.

 - dried basil: a must!
 I use dried basil for its concentrated flavor but you may use fresh if you prefer.
 You will need 3X the amount.